trentlarson/lives-of-gifts/src/markdown/related.md

 - [Partnerism](https://www.partnerism.org/) advocates for the non-competitive mindset, and the [Social Wealth Index](https://centerforpartnership.org/programs/social-wealth-index/) could be a good metric for progress.

-- [Ubuntu & Contributionism](https://www.ubuntucontributionism.org/about) is another mindset with some specific approaches.
+- [Ubuntu & Contributionism](https://www.michaeltellinger.com/ubuntu/) is another, more incremental approach to deliver freedom from financial slavery.